 Patrol officers must prepare a variety of reports for such things as motor vehicle crashes, burglaries, thefts, criminal mischief, drug investigations, missing persons, lost property as well as documentation reports used by the insurance industry to validate a claimant’s loss.

 Currently, the Hopewell Township Police Department has 20 officers assigned to the Patrol Division.
 This division consists of four squads with a sergeant supervising each squad.
-The sergeants are Sergeant Kevin Zorn, Sergeant Frank Tulko, Sergeant Michael Sherman, and Sergeant James Rosso, Sergeant Mandy Grey and Sergeant Louis Vastola.
+The sergeants are Sergeant Kevin Zorn, Sergeant Michael Sherman, Sergeant James Rosso, Sergeant Mandy Grey and Sergeant Louis Vastola.

-Lieutenant Christopher Kascik oversees the entire Patrol Division.
+Lieutenant Frank Tulko oversees the entire Patrol Division.